simgrid/simgrid/docs/source/Models.rst

  - If the link latency is 0.001s, :math:`\frac{gamma}{2\times lat}=2,097,152,000 \approx 2Gib/s`, which is smalled than the
    physical bandwidth.
 The communication thus fails to fully use the link, and takes about 4.77s.
  - With a link latency of 0.1s, :math:`gamma/2\times lat \approx 21Mb/s`, so the communication takes about 476.84 + 0.1 seconds!
+ - More cases are tested and enforced by the test ``teshsuite/models/cm02-tcpgamma/cm02-tcpgamma.tesh``

 For more details, please refer to "A Network Model for Simulation of Grid Application" by Henri Casanova and Loris Marchal (published in 2002, thus the model name).